 Agricultural lime (also called garden lime) is one of the most common and effective ways to make soil more alkaline.

-To use, first determine the current pH of your soil and the type of soil you’re working with.
+First, determine the current pH of your soil and the type of soil you are working with.
 This will guide how much lime to apply.

 Now spread the lime evenly across your soil surface using a broadcast spreader or by hand for smaller areas.
 Next, work the lime into the top few inches of soil using a rake or tiller for better absorption.